IllDepence/sirtetris.com_2021_jekyll/projects.md

 21/10/02 | [200 recognition only kanji](/a/579b082d)
 22/01/22 | [300 recognition only kanji](/a/579f082e)
 22/04/10 | [400 recognition only kanji](/a/57a3082f)
+22/04/17 | [covered all 常用漢字](/a/b9180b80) with recognition only & recognition+recall decks
+22/05/03 | started dedicated learning of people and place names using [this deck](https://ankiweb.net/shared/info/3885156604)

 <div class="hr"></div>
 ## &gt; Side quest: explore the country